 Linksys has been absent from Japan for some time but seems to be using Velop to dip a toe back into the Japanese market.
 Velop is a good product but I do not recommend it for WiFi use in Japan: it’s a poor match for the IPv6 protocols used by Japanese internet providers and the NTT backbone.

 Goodbye PPPoE (IPv4) Hello IPoE (IPv6) The problem with Velop is the same one with the Apple AirPort Extreme (part 1, part 2): no support for DS-Lite and Map-E IPv6 protocols.
-Both DS-Lite and Map-E are called IPoE, this is what all internet connections in Japan actually use: PPPoE/IPv4 in Japan is like an old studio backlot, a false front with nothing but IPoE/IPv6 behind it.
+Both DS-Lite and Map-E use IPv6 IPoE (IP over Ethernet) that replaces the older IPv4 only PPPoE connection protocol.
+All internet connections in Japan actually use IPv6.
+PPPoE/IPv4 is like an old studio backlot, a false front with nothing but IPoE/IPv6 behind it.

-Unless EVERYTHING IPv4 is encapsulated inside IPv6, it doesn’t get priority routing at crucial exchange points between local area lines, the internet provider, and the NTT backbone.
+Anything that is not IPv6 on the internet in Japan does not get priority routing at crucial exchange points between local area lines, the internet provider, and the NTT backbone.
 PPPoE/IPv4 in Japan is ‘tapped out’ and sits in a traffic jam on the local internet highway while IPoE/IPv6 whizzes by on the IPv6 super highway.

 All of the Japanese internet providers offer free ‘v6 Plus’ or ‘IPoE’ service options for connecting your home internet directly with IPv6.
 I highly recommend adding a free IPv6 option and either renting the WiFi router from the internet provider, or purchasing one.
 Don’t buy any WiFi router that does not support the IPv6 DS-Lite and Map-E protocols.
 The major Japanese WiFi home router manufacturers all support those protocols and maintain IPv6/IPoE lists of internet providers and services qualified with their WiFi equipment: